Rio Carnival: The Ultimate First-Timer’s Guide

 How Much Does Rio Carnival Cost?

 We are travelling the world for a year so we tried to keep to a budget but let me tell you, it was really hard to do that in Rio, especially during carnival!
-We had booked our accommodation 5 months in advance but even that probably wasn’t early enough to snap up the good deals.
+Our accommodation was booked 5 months in advance but even that probably wasn’t early enough to snap up the good deals.
 We ate out a lot more than we planned.
 Unfortunately, the AirBNB we rented barely had a useable kitchen.
 We also had our friends join us from back home and since it was my first time in Rio, I obviously did the touristy things.

 We were in Rio from the 11th – 18th of February so basically a week in the Brazilian city.
-We did stay in downtown for 2 nights to cut down costs before moving to Copacabana for the remainder as we booked an apartment with our friends.
+My husband and I stayed in downtown for 2 nights to cut down costs before moving to Copacabana for the remainder as we booked an apartment with our friends.

 This is a rough estimate from my notes app.